DevExpress-Examples/out-of-maintenance-how-to-make-the-scheduler-take-the-entire-container-content-t259265/Readme.md

 # How to make the scheduler take the entire container content

 <strong>Starting with v19.1</strong> you can use the <a href="https://docs.devexpress.com/AspNet/js-ASPxClientScheduler.SetHeight(height)">SetHeight</a> method to stretch ASPxScheduler dynamically on the client.
-Call this method in the <a href="https://docs.devexpress.com/AspNet/js-ASPxClientControlBase.Init">ASPxClientScheduler.Init</a> and <a href="https://docs.devexpress.com/AspNet/js-ASPxClientScheduler.EndCallback">ASPxClientScheduler.EndCallback</a>events and on resizing the browser window.
+Call this method in the <a href="https://docs.devexpress.com/AspNet/js-ASPxClientControlBase.Init">ASPxClientScheduler.Init</a> and <a href="https://docs.devexpress.com/AspNet/js-ASPxClientScheduler.EndCallback">ASPxClientScheduler.EndCallback</a> events and on resizing the browser window.
 You can handle the <a href="https://docs.devexpress.com/AspNet/js-ASPxClientGlobalEvents.BrowserWindowResized">ASPxClientGlobalEvents.BrowserWindowResized</a> event to catch the moment of browser resizing.
 <br/>

 <strong>For versions prior to 19.1</strong>